npm/npm/doc/files/package.json.md

     }

-This ensures your package `tea-latte` can be installed *along* with the second major version of the host package `tea` only.
-The host package is automatically installed if needed. `npm install tea-latte` could possibly yield the following dependency graph:
+This ensures your package `tea-latte` can be installed *along* with the second major version of the host package `tea` only. `npm install tea-latte` could possibly yield the following dependency graph:

     ├── tea-latte@1.3.5
     └── tea@2.2.0

+**NOTE: npm versions 1 and 2 will automatically install `peerDependencies` if they are not explicitly depended upon higher in the dependency tree.
+In the next major version of npm (npm@3), this will no longer be the case.
+You will receive a warning that the peerDependency is not installed instead.** The behavior in npms 1 & 2 was frequently confusing and could easily put you into dependency hell, a situation that npm is designed to avoid as much as possible.

 Trying to install another plugin with a conflicting requirement will cause an error.
 For this reason, make sure your plugin requirement is as broad as